Daniel (restaurant): Ratings

-Since 1999, Daniel has been a AAA Five Star Award winner.
+Since 1999, Daniel has been a AAA Five Diamond Award winner.

 Since 2002, Daniel has been a recipient of the Wine Spectator Grand Award.

 In 2013, Zagats gave it a food rating of 28 (the second-highest rating on the Upper East Side), and decor and service ratings of 28 (each the highest on the Upper East Side).
 It ranked it the 4th-best restaurant in New York City.

 In 2012, The Infatuation gave it a rating of 8.9/10 and included it on their 2020 list of The Best Restaurants on the Upper East Side.

 It was one of only five restaurants awarded four stars by The New York Times, however it was downgraded to three stars by restaurant critic Pete Wells.

 In October 2019, Forbes magazine rated Daniel the "top-ranked restaurant in America".

 As of 2025, it is rated one-star by the Michelin Guide.
 Daniel previously held three Michelin stars until 2014 when it was downgraded to two stars.
 It was downgraded to one star in 2024.